Azure/ResourceModules/modules/automation/automation-account/variable/README.md

 ### Parameter: `isEncrypted`

 If the variable should be encrypted.
 For security reasons encryption of variables should be enabled.

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `name`

-The name of the variable.
-- Required: Yes
-- Type: string

-### Parameter: `value`

-The value of the variable.
-For security best practices, this value is always passed as a secure string as it could contain an encrypted value when the "isEncrypted" property is set to true.
-- Required: Yes
-- Type: securestring

 ## Outputs